WCB-certified instructor program

 Occupational Health & Safety

+Occupational health and safety Workplace safety depends on understanding and following rules and precautions.
 Occupational Health & Safety Staying safe on the job is everyone’s responsibility.
 Being educated on the risks, as well as injury prevention tips, is key.
 In order to eliminate workplace injury, workers and employers alike must be aware of all safety rules and responsibilities.
 Following these rules and responsibilities will keep you and your employees safe at work.
 To report a dangerous work situation, call 1.800.567.7233.
 What are my rights as a worker?
-Under occupational health and safety legislation you have three rights: The right to know the hazards at work and how to control them The right to find and control workplace hazards The right to refuse work, which you believe is unusually dangerous Right to know You have the right to get information about hazards in the workplace.
-Hazards are anything that has the potential to cause an injury or illness.
-If your employer [...]
+Under occupational health and safety legislation you have three rights: The right to know the hazards at work and how to control them The right to find and control workplace hazards The right to refuse work, which you believe is unusually dangerous Right to know You have the right to [...]

 Employers